argonne-lcf/user-guides/docs/aurora/getting-started-on-aurora.md

 ### Home and Project Directories

-Home directories are `/home/username`, available on login and compute nodes.
+Home directories on Aurora are `/home/username`, available on login and compute nodes.
 This is provided from `/lus/gecko/home`.
-Bastions have a different `/home` which is on Swift (shared with Polaris, Theta, and Cooley).
-The default `/home` quota on Aurora is 50 GB.
+The default quota is 50 GB.
+Note that bastions have a different `/home` and the default quota is 500 MB.

 Lustre project directories are under `/lus/gecko/projects`.
 ALCF staff should use /lus/gila/projects/Aurora\_deployment project directory.
 ESP and ECP